 Photography is not allowed in the printing press area, so unfortunately I can’t offer a glimpse of that part of the tour.
 You’ll just to go see for yourself!

 The whole tour, video included, takes about 35 minutes.
 It ends at the gift shop, where you can view a few more displays about money and pick up some souvenirs.
-Yep, they are keep the money circulating!
+Yep, they are keeping the money circulating!

 If you go: